Ohio Sex Abuse Lawsuits and Settlements

 But the progress is so slow.
 Four of the five bills remain stalled in House committees, including the critical legislation to extend the statute of limitations to age 55 for civil claims.
 Ohio’s current laws have been criticized for being among the most restrictive in the nation, limiting the time victims have to seek justice.

 Advocates argue convincingly that the existing statute of limitations protects powerful institutions more than it does victims, particularly when those institutions have a history of shielding abusers.
 Efforts to extend the statute of limitations have faced significant opposition, often due to concerns about the financial implications for organizations that could be held liable for past abuses.
-Other jurisdictions have managed this problem quiet well when they have created a path to justice for child molestation and it would be the same in Ohio.
+Other jurisdictions have managed this problem quite well when they have created a path to justice for child molestation, and it would be the same in Ohio.

 Priest Sexual Abuse Lawsuits in Ohio

-A still growing number of lawsuits have been filed against Catholic dioceses in Ohio alleging sexual abuse by priests and other clergy members.
+A still-growing number of lawsuits have been filed against Catholic dioceses in Ohio alleging sexual abuse by priests and other clergy members.
 These lawsuits seek accountability and restitution for survivors who claim they were abused as children while under the care of trusted church officials.

 This litigation has been fueled in part by the disclosure of internal diocesan records naming 225 priests and clergy with credible accusations of child sexual abuse across Ohio’s six dioceses, from Cincinnati to Steubenville.
 While Ohio’s current statute of limitations restricts some survivors from pursuing legal action, the recent legislative proposals we discuss above could really change the landscape.